auris48/hackfeststuff/README.md

 They also test how you're comparing objects, you need to make sure that two objects with the same values are equal for example.

-For that JUNIT tests classes that deal with database directly.
+So for this project the unit tests, test classes that deal with the database directly.

 I've used JUNIT 5 for my unit tests.